 The condition instructions allow conditional execution of EEPROM instructions during a download sequence.
-During an upload sequence, however, they are stored as is and have no effect on the upload process.
+This allows the user to store different AD9557 configurations in the EEPROM.
+During EEPROM loading, the state of the M pins (or the value of Register 0x0E01) determine which configuration is loaded.
+During an upload (to EEPROM) sequence, however, they are stored as is and have no effect on the upload process.